zachchong/tp/docs/DeveloperGuide.md

   * *a2.
 Reporter confirms the cancellation.
     Use case ends.

-### UC2 – Create a category
+### UC2 – Add category to contact

 **MSS**

-1. Reporter requests to create a category with a name.
+1. Reporter requests to add one or more categories to a contact, specifying the contact’s index.
-2. PressPal validates the category name.
+2. PressPal validates the contact index and each category name.
+3. PressPal checks if each category already exists for that contact.
-3. PressPal creates the category and confirms.
+4. PressPal adds all valid, non-duplicate categories to the contact and confirms.

    Use case ends.

 **Extensions**

 * 1a.
-Reporter omits the category name.
+Reporter omits the contact index.
   * 1a1.
-PressPal requests the category name.
+PressPal requests the contact index.
   * 1a2.
 Reporter provides it.
     Use case resumes at step 2.

+* 1b.
+Reporter omits category name(s).
+  * 1b1.
+PressPal requests the missing category name(s).
+  * 1b2.
+Reporter provides them.
+    Use case resumes at step 2.

 * 2a.
-PressPal detects an invalid name (e.g., empty / more than 20 characters / non-alphabetic).
+PressPal detects an invalid contact index (e.g., out of range or non-integer).
   * 2a1.
-PressPal requests a valid name and explains the issue.
+PressPal requests a valid index and explains the issue.
   * 2a2.
-Reporter enters a valid name.
+Reporter provides a valid index.
     Steps 2a1–2a2 repeat until valid.
     Use case resumes at step 2.

 * 2b.
-PressPal detects that the category already exists (case-insensitive).
+PressPal detects an invalid category name (e.g., empty, contains symbols/spaces, or exceeds 20 characters).
   * 2b1.
+PressPal requests a valid category name and explains the issue.
+  * 2b2.
+Reporter enters a corrected category name.
+    Steps 2b1–2b2 repeat until all names are valid.
+    Use case resumes at step 3.

+* 3a.
+One or more categories already exist for the contact.
-PressPal informs that the category already exists.
+  * 3a1.
+PressPal informs the Reporter that duplicate categories cannot be added.
+  * 3a2.
+PressPal adds only new, valid categories.
     Use case ends.

-* *a.
-At any time, Reporter chooses to cancel.
+* 3b.
+All specified categories already exist.
-  * *a1.
-PressPal requests to confirm the cancellation.
+  * 3b1.
+PressPal informs the Reporter that duplicate categories cannot be added.
-  * *a2.
-Reporter confirms the cancellation.
+  * 3b2.
+No new categories were added.
     Use case ends.

-### UC3 – Add category to contact

-**MSS**

-1. Reporter requests to add a contact to a category.
-2. PressPal validates that the contact and category exist.
-3. PressPal links the contact to the category and confirms.

-   Use case ends.

-**Extensions**

-* 1a.
-Reporter provides only one of the required items (contact or category).
-  * 1a1.
-PressPal requests the missing item.
-  * 1a2.
-Reporter provides it.
-    Use case resumes at step 2.

-* 2a.
-Category not found.
-  * 2a1.
-PressPal informs that the category does not exist and requests a valid one.
-  * 2a2.
-Reporter provides it.
-    Use case resumes at step 2.

-* 2b.
-Contact not found.
-  * 2b1.
-PressPal informs that the contact does not exist and requests a valid one.
-  * 2b2.
-Reporter provides it.
-    Use case resumes at step 2.

-* 2c.
-Multiple contacts match the name.
-  * 2c1.
-PressPal lists matches and requests disambiguation.
-  * 2c2.
-Reporter selects one.
-    Use case resumes at step 2.

-* 2d.
-Contact is already in the category.
-  * 2d1.
-PressPal informs that the link already exists.
-    Use case ends.

 * *a.
-At any time, Reporter chooses to cancel.
+At any time, Reporter chooses to cancel.*
   * *a1.
-PressPal requests to confirm the cancellation.
+PressPal requests confirmation of cancellation.*
   * *a2.
-Reporter confirms the cancellation.
+Reporter confirms cancellation.*
     Use case ends.

-### UC4 – Add interview to contact
+### UC3 – Add interview to contact

 **MSS**

-1. Reporter requests to add an interview to a contact with header, date, and time.
+1. Reporter requests to add an interview to a contact by specifying the contact index, interview header, date, time, and location.
-2. PressPal validates the contact, header, and timestamp.
+2. PressPal validates all input fields (index, header, date, time, and location).
-3. PressPal records the interview on the contact’s timeline and confirms.
+3. PressPal checks if the contact already has an interview at the same date and time.
+4. PressPal adds the interview and confirms the addition.

    Use case ends.

 **Extensions**

 * 1a.
-Reporter includes only some fields.
+Reporter omits one or more required fields (index, header, date, time, or location).
   * 1a1.
 PressPal requests the missing fields.
   * 1a2.
 Reporter provides them.
     Use case resumes at step 2.

 * 2a.
-Invalid date/time format or nonsensical timestamp.
+PressPal detects an invalid field format (e.g., invalid date/time format, out of range or non-integer index).
   * 2a1.
-PressPal explains required formats and requests correction.
+PressPal requests the corrected value and explains the issue.
   * 2a2.
-Reporter provides corrected values.
+Reporter enters a corrected value.
-    Repeat until valid.
+    Steps 2a1–2a2 repeat until all values are valid.
     Use case resumes at step 2.

-* 2b.
-Contact not found.
+* 3a.
+The contact already has an interview scheduled at the same date and time.
-  * 2b1.
-PressPal informs that no such contact exists and requests a valid one.
+  * 3a1.
+PressPal informs the Reporter that an interview conflict exists.
-  * 2b2.
-Reporter provides it.
+  * 3a2.
+Reporter may choose to modify the date or time.
     Use case resumes at step 2.

-* 2c.
-Multiple contacts match the name.
-  * 2c1.
-PressPal lists matches and requests disambiguation.
-  * 2c2.
-Reporter selects one.
-    Use case resumes at step 2.

-* 2d.
-Duplicate timestamp detected.
-  * 2d1.
-PressPal warns and requests a decision.
-  * 2d2.
-Reporter chooses to proceed → Use case resumes at step 3.
+* 3b.
+The specified contact index does not exist.
+  * 3b1.
+PressPal informs the Reporter that the index is invalid.
-  * 2d3.
-Reporter cancels → Use case ends.
+    Use case ends.

 * *a.
-At any time, Reporter chooses to cancel.
+At any time, Reporter chooses to cancel.*
   * *a1.
-PressPal requests to confirm the cancellation.
+PressPal requests confirmation of cancellation.*
   * *a2.
-Reporter confirms the cancellation.
+Reporter confirms cancellation.*
     Use case ends.

-### UC5 – Delete a contact
+### UC4 – Delete a contact

 **MSS**

-1. Reporter requests to delete a contact.
+1. Reporter requests to delete a person from the contact book by specifying the contact index.
-2. PressPal validates the specified contact.
+2. PressPal validates the contact index.
-3. PressPal deletes the contact and confirms.
+3. PressPal deletes the corresponding person from the contact book and confirms the deletion.

    Use case ends.

 **Extensions**

 * 1a.
-Reporter does not specify the contact.
+Reporter omits the index.
   * 1a1.
-PressPal requests the contact.
+PressPal requests the index of the person to delete.
   * 1a2.
-Reporter provides it.
+Reporter provides the index.
     Use case resumes at step 2.

 * 2a.
-Invalid name format or contact not found.
+PressPal detects an invalid index (e.g., non-integer, out of range).
   * 2a1.
-PressPal explains the issue and requests a valid contact.
+PressPal informs the Reporter that the index is invalid.
   * 2a2.
-Reporter provides one.
+Reporter provides a valid index.
-    Use case resumes at step 2.

-* 2b.
-Multiple contacts match the name.
-  * 2b1.
-PressPal lists matches and requests disambiguation.
-  * 2b2.
-Reporter selects one.
+    Steps 2a1–2a2 repeat until valid.
     Use case resumes at step 2.

 * 3a.
 Storage error occurs during deletion.